 - 1 tbsp water

 - Preheat oven to 200C/400F.
 Place cashews on a baking tray and place in the oven for 3-4 minutes, until golden brown.
 Toss half way, making sure they don't burn.
 Remove from the oven and set aside.
+OR toast in a dry pan on medium heat for a few minutes until lightly golden.

 - Slice the block of tofu in half and then into six strips.
 Now you can use your hands to break each strip into about four or five chunks, about 1 inch in size.
 If you find that too tricky you can score a line with the knife first before breaking up, or just cut into cubes.
 Breaking the tofu is going to result in a crispier exterior.